VecComp: Vector Computing via MIMO Digital Over-the-Air Computation: Numerical Experiments

 \subsection{Complex Modulations}

-We assess the impact of VecComp's designed modulation on the aggregated function computation performance over the noisy MAC compared to the following methods: 1) analog MIMO scheme~\cite{zhu2018mimo}, where nodes use analog modulation for transmission, and 2) wideband MIMO scheme, where each node transmits over a distinct communication channel and uses multiple antennas to compute multiple functions at the CP.
+{ \change We assess the impact of VecComp's designed modulation on the aggregated function computation performance over the noisy MAC compared to the following methods: 1) analog MIMO scheme~\cite{zhu2018mimo}, where nodes use analog modulation for transmission, 2) wideband MIMO scheme, where each node transmits over a distinct communication channel and uses multiple antennas to compute multiple functions at the CP, and 3) digital MIMO scheme~\cite{razavikia2023SumCode}, termed SumComp, where nodes use QAM style modulation for transmission and computing sum function over the MAC.
 Note that we are only comparing the computation aspect of the mentioned scheme here, as there is no fading.
 Four distinct functions, $L=4$, are considered: the product, mean, maximum, and sum-of-squares, each realized via a dedicated modulation vector obtained from \eqref{eq:feasibility-convex-lift}.
-The NMSE is computed over a range of SNR values from $-5$ dB to $25$ dB.
+The NMSE is computed over a range of SNR values from $-5$ dB to $25$~dB.

 Figure~\ref{fig:NMSEPerformance} illustrates the NMSE performance for the three methods as a function of SNR.
 The results demonstrate that, as the SNR increases, the aggregated NMSE decays monotonically.
 Moreover, VecComp shows superior performance thanks to the designed modulation for each desired function, which improved around $10$ dB in NMSE in low SNR areas.
 Furthermore, the analog MIMO scheme cannot accurately compute the maximum function, even in low SNR scenarios, due to its approximation techniques for computing the maximum and product functions.